 Do Richfield residents have to shovel their sidewalks at all?

 No. It’s not required, there isn’t an ordinance that says they have to.
-I’ve worked for Richfield for twenty years, and ever since before I started, we’ve had equipment to clear the sidewalks.
+I’ve worked for Richfield for 20 years, and ever since before I started, we’ve had equipment to clear the sidewalks.

 How many miles of sidewalks does Richfield clear?

 It’s roughly forty-six miles.
 66th Street’s [separated cycle track is] brand new, so we’ll have updated numbers this summer.

 How many miles of streets does Richfield clear?

 124 miles, and with a 4” snowfall, that will take us six to eight hours to clear.